Course Introduction to Programming

 }

-It is very important that you print EXACTLY the way that is described in the exercise description.
-If you printed "Olรก Neps Academy!" or "Ola Neps Academy" your program would be wrong, because in the first example "Olรก" is being printed with accents while in the second example you forgot the ! sign.
+It is very important that you print EXACTLY as described in the exercise description.
+If you were to print "Olรก Neps Academy!" or "Ola Neps Academy", your program would be wrong, because in the first example, "Olรก" is printed with an accent, while in the second example, you forgot the ! sign.

-Now that we have verified that our program does exactly what we want, just click on the Write solution button on the Neps page, select the C language (if you have more than one option available) and copy your code from CodeBlocks to Neps.
-Now just click on the Send button and wait for the result of the evaluation.
+After verifying that our program does exactly what we want, just click the Write solution button on the Neps page, select the C language (if more than one option is available), and copy your code to Neps.
+Now, just click the Submit button and wait for the evaluation result.

-After learning more about programming, you can attempt to solve more exercises directly from the exercises page.
+After learning more about programming, you can venture into solving more exercises directly from the exercises page.